-Matt Bingle is in his second season as director of women's track and field and cross country at the University of Minnesota
+Matt Bingle is in his fourth season as director of women's track & field and cross country at the University of Minnesota in 2014-15.

-"Being named director of women's track and field and cross country is a great honor for me and I am extremely blessed to be here at the University of Minnesota," Bingle said.
+"Being named director of women's track & field and cross country is a great honor for me, and I am extremely blessed to be here at the University of Minnesota," Bingle said.
 "I wouldn't be here today if it weren't for my wife and family.
-I also have to thank Coach Wilson, because he has been there every step of the transition to head coach and will continue to help guide me and this program, and director of athletics Joel Maturi, for the faith he has shown in me."
+I also have to thank Coach Wilson, because he has been there every step of the transition to head coach and will continue to help guide me and this program."

-Wilson, the Gophers' current women's head cross country coach, agreed that the time was right to secure the leadership of both programs for the future when Bingle was appointed to his role in October 2011.
+Wilson, the Gophers' former women's cross country head coach, agreed that the time was right to secure the leadership of both programs for the future when Bingle was appointed to his role in October 2011.

-Bingle is the first person to hold the title of women's director of track and field and cross country at the University of Minnesota.
+Bingle is the first person to hold the title of women's director of track & field and cross country at the University of Minnesota.

-"This is truly an exciting day for our track and field and cross country programs," Bingle said.
+"This is truly an exciting day for our track & field and cross country programs," Bingle said.
 "What's great for the program is that for years to come there will be stability in the coaching staff.
-What we have going right now is working.
-And any time you can have a great staff stay together, the sky is the limit."
+What we have going right now is working."

-Now in his 11th season overall at Minnesota, Bingle spent his first four years with the Gophers serving under Wilson.
+Entering his 12th season overall at Minnesota in 2014-15, Bingle spent his first four years with the Gophers serving under Wilson.
 His influence as the program's recruiting coordinator and his ability to attract some of the nation's top talent has been the primary reason for Minnesota's success both in the Big Ten and on the national scene.

-In 2004, Bingle was recognized for his immediate contribution to the Minnesota women's track and field team by being promoted to the position of associate head coach after just one season as an assistant on the coaching staff.
-His coaching contributions have paid dividends for the Golden Gophers during the past nine-plus seasons as evidenced by the four Big Ten titles and a pair of top-20 NCAA finishes in Track and Field.
+In 2004, Bingle was recognized for his immediate contribution to the Minnesota women's track & field team by being promoted to the position of associate head coach after just one season as an assistant on the coaching staff.
+His coaching contributions have paid dividends for the Golden Gophers during the past 11 seasons as evidenced by the four Big Ten titles and a pair of top-20 NCAA finishes in track & field.